Referee1536/discord-rp-tutorial/README.md

 ![](https://i.gyazo.com/7de9db3e038a7c458703ab30f980820c.gif)

+⚠  Please take note of the following when it comes to customizing your status:
+- All URLs for buttons must start with `http://` or `https://`.
+- Discord only allows up to two buttons.
+You cannot have more than two buttons.
+- The text for buttons cannot exceed 32 characters.
+- A small image cannot exist without a large image.

 ### Showing Off Your Status
 Woohoo!
 You customized your status and you're so excited to show it to your friends! ...but how do you do that?
 Well, it's not super hard.
 I'll show you how:
 1) Go to File Explorer and navigate to the folder in which you downloaded earlier.